For as long as I can remember, just seeing a fabric yo-yo would make me feel giddy.

 - buttons or other embellishments when sewing yo-yos together (optional)

 - Press wrinkles out of the fabric scraps

-- Use the templates to cut out circles from the fabric scraps.
+- Cut out the circles from the fabric scraps.

 Note: A finished yo-yo is about half the size of the original circle fabric.

 Tip: Read all of the steps before you begin and/or watch the video.

 - Knot the end of the thread.
 With the wrong side of the fabric circle facing you, fold the edge of the circle in about 1/4-inch.

 Insert the needle under the folded edge between the two wrong sides, push through to the top, then pull through.

 2. Continue folding the edge of the fabric over 1/4-inch while passing the needle in and out through both layers of fabric taking stitches about 1/4-inch in length.
 This is a running stitch.